Brevard Zoo: Paws On

-Opening alongside Wild Florida and La Selva (now Rainforest Revealed) in 1994.
-Paws On provides a welcoming place for children and families to play, splash, and explore.
+Paws On opened alongside Wild Florida and La Selva (now Rainforest Revealed) in 1994.

-Quite notably, Paws On is home to an outdoor aquarium themed around the nearby Indian River Lagoon, which displays local marine life such as tarpon, stingrays, and black drums.
+Paws On is home to an outdoor aquarium themed around the nearby Indian River Lagoon, which displays local marine life such as tarpon, stingrays, and black drums.
 Near this aquarium, a viewing tank for horseshoe crabs is also present.

-Naturally, Paws On also features a variety of non-animal attractions dedicated for children of all ages; which includes a playground, a shallow swimming area that serves as a splash pad, and more.
+Paws On also features a variety of non-animal attractions dedicated for children of all ages; which includes a playground, a shallow swimming area that serves as a splash pad, and more.

-Over the years, the zoo’s barnyard (petting zoo) has been home to a delightful mix of domesticated animals, like goats and chickens, along with more unconventional animals not often seen in other petting areas, like tortoises and ambassador animals (sloths, skunks, etc.)
+Over the years, the zoo’s barnyard (petting zoo) has been home to a mix of numerous domesticated animals, for example goats and chickens, along with exotic animals like tortoises and ambassador animals (sloths, skunks, etc.)

-Outside of Paws On’s entrance, there are two dining areas provided for hungry visitors.
-The first of which is "Slice", a pizza restaurant; while the other is "Cones", which offers soft-serve ice cream, Dole whips, and alcoholic beverages for adults.
+Outside of Paws On’s entrance, there are two dining areas.
+The first is "Slice", a pizza restaurant; while the other is "Cones", which offers soft-serve ice cream, Dole whips, and alcoholic beverages.